Every B2B company wants to acquire customers and boost revenue. Therefore, sales reps are under a lot of pressure to deliver results.

 According to a MarketingSherpa study, 61% of B2B marketers send all leads to sales.
 And of those leads, only 27% are qualified.

 According to a MarketingSherpa study, 61% of B2B marketers send all leads to sales.
 And of those leads, only 27% are qualified.
-Click To TweetIf this situation occurs, you get so many leads that are almost impossible to convert to customers.
-Unfortunately, you may be seen as incompetent rather than having bad leads to work with.
+Click To Tweet

 Possible solutions

-- Define lead scoring criteria: even if your messages are targeted at a group of people, not all of them want your product right now.
+• Define lead scoring criteria: Even if your messages are targeted at a specific group of people, not all of them want your product right now.
 So, even if they submit their personal information, they won’t take actions that show buying intent.
 How do you score your leads?
 You need to define actions that a potential customer will take.
 This could be visiting some pages, viewing specification pages, accepting a meeting request, and more.
 Another way to define lead scoring criteria is to consider the buying journey of your current customers.

 RELATED: 3 Steps to Developing a Smart Lead Scoring Strategy